-Climate change has continued to feature prominently through 2010 as a political and policy issue on the Australian political landscape.
-This will continue into 2011, with the Australian Greens to assume the balance of power in the Senate on 1 July 2011 and the Federal Government recently committing to the introduction of a carbon price.
+Climate change has continued to feature prominently into 2011 as a political and policy issue on the Australian political landscape.
+This is set to continue, with the Australian Greens to assume the balance of power in the Senate on 1 July 2011 and the Federal Government committing to the introduction of a carbon price.